jchitpin/thinkdeck/README.md

 ## Why would you want one?

 1. It looks cool and you like the form factor!
-2. You like building stuff in tiny enclosures.
+2. You're a sadist that enjoys building things in tiny enclosures.
-3. Need a small Linux device for connecting with other IoT devices.
+3. Need a small Linux box for connecting with other IoT devices.
 4. Want a portable computing device with full-sized key switches/keycaps.

 ## Features

 1. Full-sized key switches/keycaps in a 40% ortho layout.
-2. Sturdy panel mounted I/O ports for (i) micro B, (ii) full-sized HDMI, and (iii) USB A 2.0 for connecting a wireless mouse or flash drive.
+2. Sturdy panel mounted I/O ports for a (i) micro B, (ii) full-sized HDMI, and (iii) USB A 2.0 for connecting a wireless mouse or flash drive.
 3. Display with a capacitive touch screen.
 4. 232x98x55mm dimensions.